jarekb84/Grandus/PERFORMANCE_PLAN.md

 }
 ```

-**Implementation trigger:** When you notice frame rate drops during heavy projectile firing or when debris particles cause stuttering.
+**Implementation trigger:** When you notice frame rate drops during heavy projectile firing, especially with rapid fire rates (25ms intervals).
+Based on testing, this should be prioritized when regularly having more than 2,000 entities.

 ### Group Management for Similar Entities